STEP Workflow Designer

 Condition

 Add / remove / modify business conditions on the transition.
-Refer to Business Rules and Workflows here.
+Refer to Business Rules and Workflows.

 Events

 Add / remove / modify events on the transition.
-Refer to Auto Routing Tasks in a Workflow here.
+Refer to Auto-Routing Tasks in a Workflow.

 Mandatory Data

 Set attributes, attribute groups, and/or references that are required to be populated before a task can take the transition.
-Refer to Mandatory Attributes and References in Workflows here.
+Refer to Mandatory Attributes and References in Workflows.

 On Transition

 Add / remove / modify business actions on the transition.
-Refer to Business Rules and Workflows here.
+Refer to Business Rules and Workflows.

-Several visual indicators are present to allow users to quickly gather information about the workflow without having to open a particular state or transition.
+Visual indicators allow users to quickly gather information about the workflow without opening a particular state or transition.

 Indicator